Featured Image Credit: Photo by Greg Raines on Unsplash

 Did You Hear That?

-No, this game isn’t about that strange noise coming from the engine.
+No, this game isn’t about that strange noise from the engine.
 It’s a fun game that tests how up-to-date you and your travel companion are on current events.

 This game can be about emerging events in the news, the latest updates from your favorite bands, or any other current events topic that the two of you are into.